 By: Noor Almohsin/Arab America Contributing Writer

-The Arab world is rich in human history and ancient civilizations, which resulted in man-made wonders, indicating productivity and creativity of the people of that region.
-Besides the popular Great Pyramid of GIZA, in Egypt, here are 10 other jewels that give pride for being Arab ancestors.
+The Arab World is rich in human history and ancient civilizations, which resulted in man-made wonders, indicating productivity and creativity of the people of that region.
+Other than the popular Great Pyramid of GIZA, in Egypt, here are 10 other jewels that give pride for being Arab ancestors.

 1. Lighthouse of Alexandria (Pharos Lighthouse), Egypt

 The Lighthouse of Alexandria, sometimes called the Pharos of Alexandria, was built between 280 and 247 BC by the Ptolemaic Kingdom on the Northern shore of Egypt.
 It is about 100 meter in height, which was the tallest man-made buildings for centuries.
 At the top, there was a furnace that produced light to guide ships.
 Although it was built with the solid block of limestone, the minaret was damaged and repaired many times due to earthquakes.
 It is one of the Seven Wonders of the Ancient World.

 Many theories and myths have been around the marvelous construction of green mountains full of trees, shrubs, and vines that were built in Iraq.
 The engineering of irrigation was based on water raising mechanism that elevated water through canals for over 50 km long to irrigate the mountains.
 Because there is no physical evidence in Babylon, some theorists suggest Assyrians built the gardens on the Tigris River in Nineveh because it was found some ancient decorations on Assyrian walls showing mountains of gardens near the city of Nineveh.
 Hanging Gardens of Babylon is another site of Seven Wonders of the Ancient World.